wolframkriesing/site-stitcher/content/tidbit/2020/09/index.md

 It is a fun ride, and [I cover some of it on twitter](https://twitter.com/search?q=%23fromMacToLinux&f=live) from time to time.

-Now I need to go back to my Linux laptop and do some react-native.
+Now I need to go back to my Linux laptop and do some React Native.
-It is exciting to see how much react-native has changed since I last touched it in 2017.
+It is exciting to see how much React Native has changed since I last touched it in 2017.
 But it is still fun and strange shipping an app to a mobile phone.
 I would prefer building just for the web not for any proprietary platform and device.
 Let's see what I can do for the world and the web at Sono.